 Log Files

-directory.
+Log files often tell the story.
+We can find these gems in the /var/log directory.
 Reviewing these logs can pinpoint the problem.
 Pro tip: searching the logs for specific error codes or keywords often provides a quick route to a solution.

 Linux Distribution Specific Issues